google/wasefire/docs/contributing/pull-request.md

-# How to create a pull request?
+# How to change code?

 All changes in this repository should go through a pull request.

 ## Documentation

-The pull request should document why it is needed.
+A pull request should document why it is needed.
 This could be either omitted (for typos and other obvious changes), a link to an issue, or a description in the pull request (for complex changes).
-In both cases, the pull request title should be clear and concise.
+In all cases, the pull request title should be clear and concise.

-If the change modifies the public API of a published crate, the API documentation should be modified accordingly.
+If a pull request adds or modifies specified code, documentation should be added or updated to make sure everyone agrees on what the code should do.

+See the [documentation page](./documentation.md) for more information.

 ## Testing

-You can run `./scripts/ci.sh` to locally run the tests that would run as part of the continuous integration on GitHub.
-If this is your first change, you might need to run `./scripts/setup.sh` after cloning the repository.

-For faster iteration, you can run `./test.sh` from the directory where you are working.
-Such a script is present at the root of all crates.

-If the change adds a non-trivial functionality, additional tests should be added to make sure it is working as intended and won't be broken in the future.
+If a pull request adds non-trivial code, tests should be added to make sure it is working as intended and won't be broken in the future.

+See the [testing page](./testing.md) for more information.

 ## Changelog

-If the change modifies a published crate, the change should be logged (see the [changelog](./changelog.md) documentation for more information).
+If a pull request modifies a published crate, the change should be logged to make sure it will be documented when released.

+See the [changelog page](./changelog.md) for more information.